Brisbane City

 Brisbane City lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the Brisbane City statistical area's population is estimated at around 16,131 as of Nov 2025.
-This reflects an increase of 3,544 people (28.2%) since the 2021 Census, which reported a population of 12,587 people.
-The change is inferred from the resident population of 16,110, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 1,410 validated new addresses since the Census date.
-This level of population equates to a density ratio of 7,830 persons per square kilometer, placing it in the top 10% of national locations assessed by AreaSearch.
-Brisbane City's 28.2% growth since the 2021 census exceeded the national average (9.7%), along with the state, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by overseas migration that contributed approximately 93.0% of overall population gains during recent periods, although all drivers including natural growth and interstate migration were positive factors.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Brisbane City's population is estimated at around 16,130 as of Feb 2026.
+This reflects an increase of 3,543 people (28.1%) since the 2021 Census, which reported a population of 12,587 people.
+The change is inferred from the resident population of 16,110 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 1,410 validated new addresses since the Census date.
+This level of population equates to a density ratio of 7,830 persons per square kilometer, placing it in the top 10% of national locations assessed by AreaSearch, indicating high demand for land in the area.
+Brisbane City's 28.1% growth since the 2021 Census exceeded the national average (9.9%), and was primarily driven by overseas migration contributing approximately 93.0% of overall population gains during recent periods.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, are adopted.
-It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
-Anticipating future population dynamics, exceptional growth, placing it in the top 10 percent of statistical areas analysed by AreaSearch, is predicted over the period with the Brisbane City expected to grow by 13,607 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 83.5% in total over the 17 years.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections released in 2023 and based on 2022 data for each age cohort.
+Looking ahead, exceptional growth is predicted over the period, placing the suburb in the top 10 percent of statistical areas analysed by AreaSearch, with an expected population increase of 13,598 persons to 2041, reflecting an overall increase of 83.4% over the 17 years.

 Frequently Asked Questions - Population